 If your vehicle has captain chairs with side impact airbags, the seats cannot be removed.
+See Where Are the Airbags? on page 1-76 for more information.

 To remove a captain chair, do the following:

 Pull the nylon strap behind the seat to release the rear hooks from the floor pins.